TheSharks/WildBeast/README.md

 </p>

 ---
-WildBeast is a multifunction Discord bot intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban) to having fun (8Ball etc.) in your Discord server.
+WildBeast is a multifunction Discord bot intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban etc.) to having fun (Cleverbot etc.) in your Discord server.
 Written in JavaScript [Node.JS](https://nodejs.org), using the [Discordie](https://qeled.github.io/discordie) library.

 ##Main features
-These features are :
+The bot mainly revolves around the following:

 - Music streaming from YouTube, SoundCloud etc.
 - Classy insults